10 Best U.S. Vacation Destinations for LGBTQ+ Families

 View of Chattanooga (Photo: @ashley031284 via Twenty20)

-Chattanooga is an LGBT-friendly oasis in the Southeast (Photo: @ashley031284 via Twenty20)
+Chattanooga stands out as an LGBT-friendly oasis in the South (Photo: @ashley031284 via Twenty20)

 10. Chicago, Illinois

-River view of Chicago (Photo: @sunpech via Twenty20)
+Kids splashing in Chicago (Photo: @ilenebauer via Twenty20)

 From the Shedd Aquarium to Navy Pier, Chicago is packed with fun attractions for kids.
 And if you do visit the world-famous spot overlooking Lake Michigan, be sure to check out the Chicago Children’s Museum, which has an impressive LGBTQ inclusion program with special training for museum staff and community events for LBGTQ families.